Benny Frankie Cerezo: Political analysis

-Cerezo was also a regular columnist for El Mundo (Puerto Rico), El Imparcial y El Nuevo Día newspapers, and an occasional columnist for "The San Juan Star".
+Cerezo was also a regular columnist for El Mundo, El Imparcial and El Nuevo Día newspapers, and an occasional columnist for The San Juan Star.

 At the time of his death, he was a political analyst for several radio and TV stations in Puerto Rico, and was in charge of an hour-long political analysis talk show on Radio Isla 1320 WSKN, an island-wide radio network.

 His life

 He was married to United States District Judge Carmen Consuelo Vargas and was the father of one daughter and one son, a partner in a Miami law firm.

 Death

-Cerezo died April 15, 2013 in Cleveland, Ohio.
+Cerezo died April 15, 2013, in Cleveland, Ohio after being affected by a cardiovascular complication.